 Supporting the Next Generation of Scholars

 The years immediately following completion of the terminal degree are critical for scholars launching their own independent program of research.
 However, availability of funding to initiate exploratory, pilot, or extension research on which a new research program can build, varies depending on the position and institution of the researcher.

-Grants of up to $7,500 are available on a competitive basis for research projects conducted by SRCD Early Career Members who have completed their degrees in the past five years, regardless of their appointment, institution or country of residence.
+Grants of up to $7,500 are available on a competitive basis for research projects conducted by SRCD Early Career Members who completed their degrees in the past five years, regardless of their appointment, institution or country of residence.

-- Exemplifies exceptional scientific merit;
+- Exemplifies exceptional scientific merit,

 Eligibility and Evaluation Criteria

-Applicants must be SRCD members conducting child development research and must have completed the terminal degree no earlier than 2013 and/or will have completed the degree no later than June 1, 2018.
+Applicants must be SRCD members conducting child development research and must have completed the terminal degree no earlier than January 1, 2014 and/or will have completed the degree no later than June 1, 2019.
 Proposals are welcome from eligible applicants regardless of the nature of the appointment (faculty, post-doc, research scientist, etc.), type of institution, or country of residence, provided that the employer has the infrastructure to oversee fund dispersal and IRB/IACUC (or equivalent) review.

 Proposals from eligible applicants (see above) will be reviewed for:

-- Scientific merit (including degree of innovation and feasibility);
+- Scientific merit (including degree of innovation and feasibility),

-- Impact of the funds on the applicant’s research program/professional development; and
+- Impact of the funds on the applicant’s research program/professional development, and

-- overview of research question, motivation, and hypotheses,
+• Overview of research question, motivation, and hypotheses,

-- description of method or approach,
+• Description of method or approach,

-- planned activity with the small grant,
+• Planned activity with the small grant,

-- anticipated impact of the grant (e.g., pilot data for a grant proposal, publishable manuscript; placement or promotion of the applicant), and
+• Anticipated impact of the grant (e.g., pilot data for a grant proposal, publishable manuscript; placement or promotion of the applicant), and

-- relevance of proposed activity to SRCD’s strategic priorities.
+• Relevance of proposed activity to SRCD’s strategic priorities.

 3. Itemized budget and budget justification (PDF or Microsoft Word)